IamJasonYe/canny/README.md

 ## TODO List

 - [x] Analyze the needs and the features of the project.
-- [ ] Devide the module and interfaces based on above.
+- [x] Devide the module and interfaces based on above.
-- [ ]  Write the documentations.
+- [x]  Write the documentations.
+- [x] Implement the software simulation
-- [ ] Implement the code
+- [ ] Implement the hardware

 ## Needs and features
 ### Needs